tahaafzal5/the-rust-programming-language/Notes.md

 * Constants can only be set to a constant expression, not the result of a value that could only be computed at run time.

 ### Shadowing
-* The second varibale overshadows the first, taking any uses of the variable name to itself until either it itself is shadowed or the scope ends.
+* The second variable overshadows the first, taking any uses of the variable name to itself until either it itself is shadowed or the scope ends.
 * Shadowing != making a variable `mut`.
 * When we shadow a variable, we can change the type of the value but reuse the same name.
   * But if we try to use the same name with `mut` and have a different type in the variable that is shadowing, we'll get a mismatched types compiler error.